php-dev-br/laravel-doc-pt-br/testing.md

         }
     }

-> **Note:** This method only detects jobs that are dispatched via the `DispatchesJobs` trait's dispatch methods or the `dispatch` helper function.
+> **Note:** This method only detects jobs that are dispatched via the `DispatchesJobs` trait's dispatch methods.
 It does not detect jobs that are sent directly to `Queue::push`.

 <a name="mocking-facades"></a>
 ### Mocking Facades